 Some of the most common include:

-- Selenium - This nutrient also helps with T4 to T3 conversion and can help decrease autoimmunity, especially in Hashimoto's, and is required for thyroid hormone production.
+- Selenium - This nutrient also helps with T4 to T3 conversion, may help decrease autoimmunity (17) and antibody levels in Hashimoto's, and is required for thyroid hormone production.

 - Vitamin D - Low levels are associated with an increased risk (18) of autoimmune disease and may also contribute to fatigue (19).

 You can see a list of required vitamins and nutrients to produce and convert thyroid hormone below:

 If your "thyroid" labs look normal, but you still aren't feeling great make sure to check out these common nutrient deficiencies which may also play a role.

 #7.
 Not appreciating the effects that Endocrine Disrupting Chemicals have on Thyroid Function